A Hole In The Head

-He had been shot at point blank range by a rival drug dealer almost a year ago and survived.
+He had been shot at point-blank range by a rival drug dealer almost a year ago and survived.
 His left eye no longer works and he complains of memory loss although he maintains he still has perfect recall for faces & phone numbers which comes in very useful in his profession.

-I have been in Merida for only 3 months, it is a city of only modest proportions and yet Benny is not the first young man I have encountered who has survived such an attack.
+I have been in Merida for only 3 months, it is a city of only modest proportions and yet Benny is not the first young man I have encountered who have survived such an attack.
 The first was Juan, the brother of a Venezuelan girlfriend and his story was very different.
 Benny now accepts that at the time of the shooting he was being a naughty boy, was caught up in some serious stuff and that what happened was almost inevitable.
-Juan on the other hand though was a good, middle class kid who simply got into his car one night to find a gang of bandits waiting for him.
+Juan on the other hand though was a good, middle-class kid who simply got into his car one night to find a gang of bandits waiting for him.
 They forced him at gunpoint to drive into the mountains and shot him; leaving him for dead before taking his car.
 His story is remarkable, wounded and blinded he walked all the way back to town where an ambulance was called; his life was saved in A & E.

 Practice makes perfect and Venezuelan trauma surgeons are some of the best in the world.
 Whilst hospital resources in the country are critically stretched the country’s emergency Doctor’s are very experienced at dealing with gunshot and knife wounds.
 I met Esme, a surgeon from Caracas, who told me that during a weekend shift in her hospital it would not be unusual to treat 30 or more gun shots.
 Some would die and some would survive.
 She told me she had been invited to instruct at teaching hospitals throughout Europe including London but she felt that her place was in Caracas where she was needed the most.

-Caracas is Venezuela’s capital and regularly tops “Most Dangerous Cities In The World”lists.
-At night the city becomes a ghost town where people are afraid to walk te streets and taxi’s will not stop, no matter how frantically you try to hail them, lest they be hijacked.
+Caracas is Venezuela’s capital and regularly tops “Most Dangerous Cities In The World” lists.
+At night the city becomes a ghost town where people are afraid to walk the streets and taxi’s will not stop, no matter how frantically you try to hail them, lest they be hijacked.
 My host and city guide, Pedro, therefore showed me around on the back of his scooter as we sought out the bars and clubs which represented the tiny pockets of nocturnal activity.
 We discussed the country’s problems over cocktails, “this is but one single moment and it will pass” was Pedro’s philosophical and optimistic take.

 Wide Open Arms

-Over the past 20 years Latin America has really opened itself up the world.
+Over the past 20 years, Latin America has really opened itself up to the world.
 What was once considered a continent of lawlessness, despots and armed revolutions is now receiving international tourism with the wide open arms of Rio’s statue of the Redeemer.
 The “surf and coke” coast spans Mexico to Panama and the Gringo trail loops the entire South American continent; except the loop ends abruptly at Venezuela.

 This is something of an anomaly.
 Venezuela is a truly stunning country and something of a complete cocktail of the entire Latin American experience.
-The country boasts Caribbean beaches, steaming jungles, the amazon basin and the most beautiful women in the world.
+The country boasts Caribbean beaches, steaming jungles, the Amazon basin and the most beautiful women in the world.

 Yet, not even veteran backpackers of Bogota & Buenos Aires will even seriously consider visiting the country.

-The reputation just intimidates people and aside from the crime stats, it seems that every other week there are fresh stories of police assassinations, political unrest, shortages and uprisings.
+The reputation just intimidates people and aside from the crime stats, it seems that every other week there are fresh stories of police assassinations, political unrest, shortages, and uprisings.

 But is this really the case?

-As if to confound the problem, recent years have seen a number of of both pro and anti-government protests which have turned violent resulting in a number of deaths on all sides.
+As if to confound the problem, recent years have seen a number of both pro and anti-government protests which have turned violent resulting in a number of deaths on all sides.

 I was present when one such uprising occurred.I had been in the country only a matter of weeks when rioting broke out in San Cristobal as anti-government protesters clashed with police.
 An adolescent was killed which prompted national rage.
 Roadblocks were erected, which prevented my taxi from accessing my guesthouse, but that was the only evidence I saw of the protests.